Exclusive: Brazil targets Argentina with trade licenses

 The Brazilian official said the measures would not affect the supply of food in Brazil, even though Argentina is one of its main suppliers of wheat.

 While the Brazil licensing change applies to all countries, the source said, neighboring Argentina is a major producer of the targeted imports.
-Inspectors have up to 60 days to consider license applications, raising the risk that cargoes will be left to rot at the border before winning permission to enter.
+Inspectors have up to 60 days to consider license applications, raising the risk cargoes will rot at the border before winning permission to enter.

 When Brazil’s cancellation of automatic licensing for car imports in May 2011 is included, about 70 percent of Argentine exports to Brazil now require a license that can take up to 60 days to receive, the Brazilian government official said.